25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 - Security Testing:

-- Stress or failure-over testing: Testing the infrastructure capabilities.
+- Stress or failure-over testing: Testing the infrastructure capabilities

 ## Testing Methods and Approaches